GxAditya/ChoicePal/README.md

 ## Features ✨

 - **Topic-based Gameplay**: Players input any topic (e.g., food, movies, animals) to start the game
-- **AI-Generated Choices**: Uses the Gemini AI API to generate unique pairs of choices based on the chosen topic
+- **AI-Generated Choices**: Uses Google's Gemini 2.5 Flash Lite AI API to generate unique pairs of choices based on the chosen topic
 - **Two-Player Experience**: Players take turns making choices on the same device
 - **Beautiful UI**: Sleek, modern interface with smooth animations and a celestial theme
 - **Compatibility Score**: See how well your choices match with your partner's at the end